Rose is Rose by Don Wimmer and Pat Brady for September 22, 2016

 8. Missing large

-sheepdawg about 8 years ago
+sheepdawg over 8 years ago

 Hrm, in Tennessee we had a different toy called a teeter totter.
 Its hinge was above and would swing like a pendulum with one rider on either side to push and pull it along the arc.